 (e) Compliance.

-(i) FRONTERA represents and warrants that it is in compliance with and has obtained any and all governmental approvals applicable to it and this Agreement, to the extent that such non-compliance could not reasonably be expected to result in a Material Adverse Effect and FRONTERA is using its best efforts to remedy such noncompliance as quickly as possible.
+(i) FRONTERA represents and warrants that it is in compliance with and has obtained any and all governmental approvals applicable to it and this Agreement, to the extent that such non-compliance could not reasonably be expected to result in a Material Adverse Effect on FRONTERA and FRONTERA is using its commercially reasonable efforts to remedy such noncompliance, if any, as quickly as possible.

-(ii) EPMI represents and warrants that it is in compliance with any and all governmental approvals applicable to it and this Agreement, to the extent that such non-compliance could not reasonably be expected to result in a Material Adverse Effect and EPMI is using its best efforts to remedy such noncompliance as quickly as possible.
+(ii) EPMI represents and warrants that it is in compliance with any and all governmental approvals applicable to it and this Agreement, to the extent that such non-compliance could not reasonably be expected to result in a Material Adverse Effect on EPMI and EPMI is using its commercially reasonable efforts to remedy such noncompliance, if any, as quickly as possible.

 (f) Litigation.